10

 This was a rather short report as I only stayed a few hours in Nobeoka.

-I had a look at some pamphlets and there are a few more things to see, but nothing TOO great, so it’s not like you HAVE to go there.
+I had a look at some pamphlets and there are a few more things to see, but nothing too great, so it’s not like you have to go there.

 However, if you have a little bit of spare time when coming from or going to Takachiho via Nobeoka, I’d suggest to at least visit Imayama.
-It’s really just a short walk (~10-15 min.) from the station!
+It’s really just a short walk (~10-15 mins) from the station!

-9 Comments
+13 Comments

-Lovely early [or mistaken] Satsuki azalea!
+• Lovely early [or mistaken] Satsuki azalea!
 They do have an odd habit of blooming out of season sometimes, like occasionally in the fall.

 I think my favorite statue is the fierce warrior praying while balancing his stick…Quick question: the one with closed eyes and face on joined hands, does the writing mean “I am happy” or “I am happiness”?
 This is repeated on the gray column to the right, which starts “Minna ga i…[hidden by rope] kara”